alpha-davidson/TensorBNN/README.md

 In order for the repository to work having cloned it from github add the tensorBNN folder to the python source, and it should work the same as having donwloaded it via pip.

 TensorFlow and TensorFlow-probability must be instaled separately.
-The TensorFlow version should be the most recent (2.3 at the moment).
-Using a 1.x version will not work, and neither will older versions of 2.
+The TensorFlow version should be the most recent (2.5 at the moment).
+Using a 1.x version will not work, and older versions of 2 might not either.
 It is also highly recomended that this code be run on a gpu due to its high computational complexity.
 TensorFlow for the gpu can be installed with the command:

 ```
 pip install tensorflow-gpu
 ```

-In order to be compatible with this version of tensorflow, the most recent version of tensorflow-probability (0.11) must be installed.
+In order to be compatible with this version of tensorflow, the most recent version of tensorflow-probability (0.12.2) must be installed.
 This is done with the following command:

 ```
 pip install tensorflow-probability